 This program is designed for midcareer professionals.
 We recommend a background in statistics, finance, and accounting.
 If you don't have recent statistics experience, we recommend you take UCSP 630.
 If you lack a background in finance or accounting, we recommend you take UCSP 620.
 We recommend UCSP 605 if you'd like to improve your graduate writing skills.

-Alumna Marianne Rowan-Braun uses the confidence she gained from her UMUC degree to serve the University of Maryland Medical Center.
+Marianne Rowan-Braun shares how she used her UMUC education to better serve patients at the University of Maryland Medical Center.

 Student Clubs and Organizations

 Available To: Undergraduate and Graduate

 The Public Safety Administration Forum promotes the sharing of information about UMUC courses and activities related to emergency management and homeland security.
 It also offers a repository for career information, including job opportunities.
 Members have access to a current listing of conference and seminar opportunities.
 Finally, the forum provides its members with information on the International Association of Emergency Managers USA Student Region, UMUC Chapter.

 Our world-class faculty members combine academic credentials with a wealth of experience in the field.

 Our faculty work or have worked at organizations including

 - State of Maryland